 Want actionable tips to deepen your leadership capabilities?
 Sign up for the Bold Move of the Week to build your muscles in areas that might otherwise make you uncomfortable.
 Best of all, you’ll be able to step into that greater version of yourself…a little bit at a time.

 Physiology & Body Posture:

 We carry our biographies in our biologies.

-Did you know?
 93% of our language is non-verbal.
-Not surprisingly, in addition to revealing to others how we feel about ourselves, like if we’re afraid to have that courageous conversation, our tone and pitch of voice, eye level and roundness of shoulders can have a lot to do with our success.
+Not surprisingly, in addition to revealing to others how we feel about ourselves – like if we’re afraid to have that courageous conversation – our tone and pitch of voice, eye level and roundness of shoulders can have a lot to do with our success.

 Posture can also keep people trapped in negative moods, thereby having a substantial impact on listening and speaking.
 Our executive coaches help you understand how to use your body to enter into more constructive, productive moods.
 Even small shifts in body posture can generate a more positive outlook, thus producing more effective communication.

-What you experience physiologically, feel emotionally, or recite aloud (or in your head) influences your impact.
+What we experience physiologically, feel emotionally, or recite aloud (or in our heads) influences our impact.

 People act from what comprises reality for them.
 Language is used to produce outcomes and generate realties.
 How language is used (or not used) strongly impacts effectiveness in leadership, management, coaching, and team behavior.

 Examining your own language can help you uncover destructive narratives so you can develop more powerful – and empowering – ones.